-We will begin with modifying the code to actually free up allocated process memory when the process is no longer needed.

-First we will create a putppages function that corresponds to getppages and frees physical pages.
-This way, we can add the free pages back to the pool of available pages in the allocator.

-The signature of the function will be void putppages(paddr_t paddr), so it will use physical pages like getppages.
+We will modify the code to actually free up allocated process memory when no longer needed.
+First we will create a putppages call that corresponds to getppages and frees physical pages back to the allocator.
+The call will have a signature of void putppages(paddr_t paddr), so it will use physical pages like getppages.
 The virtual address passed to free_kpages is kernel virtual.
-Therefore, we will create in kern/arch/mips/include/vm.h a function KVADDR_TO_PADDR that does the opposite of the existing

-PADDR_TO_KVADDR call.
-We will then use it in the function call to putpages from free_kpages.
+We will create in kern/arch/mips/include/vm.h a call, KVADDR_TO_PADDR that does the opposite of the existing PADDR_TO_KVADDR call.
+We will then use it to call putpages from free_kpages.
 We will also free the three segments of the address space during as_destroy by calling getppages on their physical addresses.